CV Help: The Future Of Craft

 4. Workplace becomes multigenerational

 As the quality of life in developed countries increases, people live longer and therefore the age of retirement increases.
-Office teams, as a result, become multigenerational: baby boomers, generations X, Y and Z have to coexist at the workplace.
-All of the generations have different values, different motivations and styles of work.
+Office teams, as a result, become multigenerational: baby boomers, generations X, Y and Z have to coexist at the office.
+All of the generations have different values, different motivations and styles of labor.
 This diverse workforce is more difficult to manage – it becomes a real challenge for managers to put them together.
 Nevertheless, if interests of each team members are valued, its efficiency increases due to unique blend of experience and fresh ideas.

 5. Structure of organizations change

 All classical organizational structures will have to change to survive in the new conditions.
-First, more and more work tends to be outsourced, therefore making the entire departments redundant.
+First, more and more activity tends to be outsourced, therefore making the entire departments redundant.
 Second, the new digitally-inspired business models require the traditional structure to be modified for the organizational success.
 And third, strict hierarchy is frowned upon by millennials who dominate the workforce.
 Modern companies prefer creating collaborative, friendly environment to foster creativity, and this influences both the organizational structure and its culture and values.
 The latter also becomes a decisive factor for hiring – you are expected to highlight the ‘cultural fit’ in your application documents.

 Curious about the etiquette rules of our times?
 Check the unspoken etiquette rules in the office space.